DerpyCrabs/blueprinter/README.md

 Example usage is shown in tests.

-Based on the ideas of the [blueprinter](https://github.com/procore/blueprinter) for ruby but more simple and fully typed.
+Based on the ideas of the [blueprinter](https://github.com/procore/blueprinter) for ruby but simpler and fully typed.